NikolaiT/incolumitas/content/Security/browser-based-port-scanning.md

 }
 ```

-This method `InvokeUserCallbackLater()` is invoked in all the cases:
+The method `InvokeUserCallbackLater()` is invoked in all the cases:

 - When a WebSocket connection is successful
-- when a WebSocket connection is unsuccessful, because the port is closed,
+- when a WebSocket connection failed because the port is closed
-- when a WebSocket connection is unsuccessful, because the service does not speak the same protocol...
+- when a WebSocket connection failed because the service does not speak the same protocol...

 #### Top Down Approach